Academic Common Market

 Colleges and universities in South Carolina saved $5.6 million for initial authorization and save $1.6 million annually on renewals, according to estimates in a return-on-investment study by the National Center for Higher Education Management Systems.

-South Carolina SARA Representative: Clay Barton, Licensing Program Coordinator for Postsecondary Institution Licensing Academic Affairs, South Carolina Commission on Higher Education.
+South Carolina SARA Representative: Peggy Simons, Licensing Program Coordinator for Postsecondary Institution Licensing Academic Affairs, South Carolina Commission on Higher Education.

 Fact Book and Data Exchange